 All items listed below (except Rations) act as 1 ‘item’ altogether (assumed to be held in a single pack) when it comes to carrying capacity.
-All characters are always assumed to have a backpack and common clothes unless explicitly stated otherwise.
+All characters are assumed to begin with common clothes and a backpack unless the GM determines otherwise.

 If you’re going to be spending an extended period of time in the wilderness, something from this list may be important.